ImageMagick/Usage-Markdown/morphology/index.md

 The number after the decimal point represents the kernel number that is being applied, at each step.
 Followed at the end by how it composes the images together according to the '`morphology:compose`' setting.

-Many of the [Mathematical Composition Methods](../compose/#math) and their equivelent [Set Theory](../compose/#set_theory) type operations, can also be used to merge the results of applying each kernel to the original image.
+Many of the [Mathematical Composition Methods](../compose/#math) and their equivalent [Set Theory](../compose/#set_theory) type operations, can also be used to merge the results of applying each kernel to the original image.

-In summery this setting defines how the individual kernels of a multi-kernel list will be applied to the given image.
+In summary this setting defines how the individual kernels of a multi-kernel list will be applied to the given image.
 The default is the compose value of '`None`' meaning to simply 're-iterate' results, otherwise it will merge all the results based on the compose method given.

 ----